Yes, you can make your own puff pastry (when the Daring Bakers tell you to)

 The September 2009 Daring Bakers’ challenge was hosted by Steph of A Whisk and a Spoon.
 She chose the French treat, Vols-au-Vent based on the Puff Pastry recipe by Michel Richard from the cookbook Baking With Julia by Dorie Greenspan.

 It became obvious that if I wanted to have the priceless gift of knowledge, I was going to have to gift myself.
-So I tried to make this sultan of doughs on my own with pretty good results.
-I checked off ”make puff pastry” from the “Things to Do Before You Die” list, and carried on.
-Only half shamefully do I admit that over the years I did purchase the dough in question, since the all-butter products were very good and always rose.
+So I tried to make this sultan of doughs on my own, with pretty good results.
+I checked off “make puff pastry” from the “Things to Do Before You Die” list, and carried on.
+Only half shamefully do I admit that over the following years I always bought it, since the all-butter products were pretty good and always rose.
 And so it went until this fateful month, when like a bear, I had to come out of puff pastry hibernation.

 Now that it’s clear I’m nuts, what with all these sea life metaphors flying around, we can methodically make the dough.
 The initial dough is very easy and should pose no problem for anyone.
 Even Chef Richard tells us not to worry about overmixing.
 And worry I didn’t.
 There was even some whistling while I mixed.
 Next, I needed to pound out the butter, and the tricky part was to not get all spastic and beat the butter into some amoeba shape.
 Mine looked like the Leaning Tower of Pizza and I had to coax it into a square shape with some poking.
 After that, it was all downhill.
 If you know how to roll dough, fold it over and carry it to the refrigerator, you can make puff pastry.